Adityakadali/screener-scraper/README.md

-# Screener.in Screen Scraper CLI
+# Screener.in Screen Scraper CLI 👨‍💻

-This is a simple command-line interface (CLI) tool for scraping screens from [Screener.in](https://screener.in), a popular financial data website.
-With this tool, you can easily fetch and retrieve data from Screener.in for your analysis and use it in your projects.
+This is a simple command-line interface (CLI) tool for scraping screens from [Screener.in](https://screener.in) 📊, a popular financial data website.
+With this tool, you can easily fetch and retrieve data from Screener.in for your analysis and use it in your projects 🚀.

-## Installation
+## Installation 📦

 To get started, follow these simple installation steps: